kinestetika/MetaErg/README.md

 * annotates gene functions using [RPSBlast](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) and NCBI's Conserved Domain Database (CDD).
 * annotates genes involved in production of secondary metabolites using [Antismash](https://dl.secondarymetabolites.org/releases).
 * annotates membrane amd translocated proteins using [TMHMM and SignalP](https://services.healthtech.dtu.dk/software.php).
-* assigns genes to a built-in set of functions using [HMMER](http://hmmer.org) and HMM profiles from [MetaScan](https://github.com/gcremers/metascan), [HydDB](https://services.birc.au.dk/hyddb/) and [CANT-HYD](https://github.com/dgittins/CANT-HYD-HydrocarbonBiodegradation).
+* assigns genes to a built-in set of functions using [HMMER](http://hmmer.org) and commmunity contributed HMM profiles (see below).
+* estimates doubling times of a genome's host based on [codon usage bias](https://www.pnas.org/doi/epdf/10.1073/pnas.2016810118)
 * presents annotations in [datatables/jQuery](https://www.datatables.net/)-based intuititve, searchable, colorful HTML that can be explored in a web browser and copy/pasted into excel.
 * saves annotations as a fasta-amino-acid file, a genbank file and in [Apache Feather format](https://arrow.apache.org/docs/python/feather.html) for effective exploration, statistics and visualization with python or R.
+* saves an overview of all annotated genomes' properties and functions as an excel file.
 * enables the user to add custom HMMs and expand the set of functional genes as needed.

+When using metaerg, please cite [Xiaoli Dong and Marc Strous (2019) Frontiers in Genetics](https://www.frontiersin.org/articles/10.3389/fgene.2019.00999/full)

 ## Usage:
 ```